By Tim Lambert

 In Medieval Worcester, there was a weekly market and after 1218 an annual fair.
 In the Middle Ages fairs were like markets but they were held only once a year.
 Buyers and Sellers would come from all over Herefordshire and Worcestershire to attend a Worcester fair.
 The number of fairs increased during the Middle Ages and by 1500 there were four.

-In Worcester the main industry was making woolen cloth.
+In Worcester, the main industry was making woolen cloth.
 Wool was woven.
 Then it was fulled.
 That means it was pounded in a mixture of clay and water to clean and thicken it.
 Wooden hammers worked by watermills pounded the wool.
 Afterward, the wool was dyed.

 There was also a leather industry in Medieval Worcester.
 There were shoemakers, glovers, and saddlers.
 There were also the same craftsmen you would find in any medieval town such as carpenters, bakers, brewers, and butchers (who had their shops and stalls in The Shambles).
 Worcester was also an inland port.
 The main import was wine (the drink of the upper class).
 The main export was wool.
 Timber and iron were also brought to Worcester by water from the Forest of Dean.

-In the Middle Ages and the 16th century, by law, all men had to practice archery on Sunday afternoon. they practiced archery at The Butts. n In 1202 a fire devastated Worcester.
+In the Middle Ages and the 16th century, by law, all men had to practice archery on Sunday afternoons. they practiced archery at The Butts. n In 1202 a fire devastated Worcester.
 In the Middle Ages fire was a constant hazard as most buildings were made of wood with thatched roofs.
 However, if they burned they could be easily rebuilt.

 In 1227 Worcester was given a charter (a document granting the townspeople certain rights).
 Afterward, the townspeople were allowed to elect two officials called bailiffs who ran the town.